vivo-community/vivo-vagrant/README.md

 [Vagrant](http://www.vagrantup.com/) configuration and install scripts for running [VIVO](http://vivoweb.org) on a virtual machine, aka [Vagrant box](http://docs.vagrantup.com/v2/boxes.html), running an Ubuntu 64 Precise image.

-The virtual machine will boot and install VIVO 1.6 and dependencies.
+The virtual machine will boot and install VIVO 1.6 and its dependencies.
 This will take several minutes for the initial install.

 ## Prerequisites
  * [VirtualBox](https://www.virtualbox.org/).